cornell-dti/trends-in-web-dev-website/docs/lecture2.md

 Every time you add a dependency with `yarn add <pkg_name>`, `<pkg_name>` will be added to your dependencies in `package.json` if it can be found.
 It will also be added to your `node_modules`.

 Take a look inside your `node_modules` folder.
 This is where all your packages will be installed.
 Notice that even though you just installed one package, multiple packages are in `package.json`.
-This is because `express` itself have several dependencies that also got installed.
+This is because `express` itself has several dependencies that also got installed.

 You can find packages to use on [npmjs.com](npmjs.com).